 Statistics and Love

-A couple of months ago I had a friend told me he’ll never be my business partner because I was too profit driven (I was profitable and he wasn’t).
+One month ago, I had a friend told me he’ll never be my business partner because I was too profit-driven (I was profitable and he wasn’t).
 One week later, another friend told I’ll make the best business partner because I was accountable would ensure the company makes a profit.
 Statistically, that’s 50%.
 However, due to human psychology, the first person’s opinion hurt more than the second.

 I find this human effect similar in business and other areas of life.
 If you went out and approached a 100 women, 10 of them that you’re extremely attractive and 90 of them told you that you’re an asshole, you’re going start thinking that you’re an asshole without valuing the fact that 10 out of a 100 though you’re extremely attractive.
 That’s just human nature.